Robotics In Composites Manufacturing

 Composite materials comprise fiber reinforcement in a binder or matrix, shaped and cured in a mold.
 A six-axis robot can spray gel coating or resin more consistently than is possible by hand, creating uniform products and reducing overspray waste.
 With appropriate end-effectors (usually needlelike systems), robots can handle fabric sheets, lifting and placing them into a mold.
 Cured product can be unloaded by a robot and placed on racks or hooks for transport to finishing, with vision guidance helping address dimensional differences between parts.

 Finishing operations needed after composite bonding can include grinding, routing and sanding, which produce dust that forces workers to wear extensive personal protective equipment (PPE).
 In addition, manual processing is difficult and slow.
-Robotic finishing can achieve higher throughput than human workers while protecting people from exposure and saving the expense of protective equipment.
+Robotic finishing, such as robotic composite trimming, can achieve higher throughput than human workers while protecting people from exposure and saving the expense of protective equipment.